-Some investors prefer property investment for precisely this reason, so REITs won’t appeal to them.
+Some investors prefer property investment for precisely this reason, and REITs doesn’t appeal to them one bit.

 You can use real property as something other than a financial asset

-This is not really an investment factor, but we include it just because many property investors raise the point.
+This is not really an investment factor, but we include it just because many property investors raise this point.

 When you own a house, you can use it for purposes other than money.
 You can choose to forego a few years of rent, to let your newly married child raise a family in it.
 You can choose to use it a vacation home for a long sabbatical (if it’s overseas), or you can choose to move into it and rent out your current home instead.

-What’s a smarter pick for you?
-Share your thoughts in the comments section or on our Facebook community page.
+What’s a smarter pick for you, REITs or property?
+Let us know in the comments section below.

 If you found this article helpful, 99.co recommends 5 property myths Singaporeans wholeheartedly believe in and Calculate rental yield in Singapore: a quick and simple guide